Illegal Immigrant Workers’ Rights: What You Need to Know

 Protections Under Federal Law

-Federal laws such as the Fair Labor Standards Act (FLSA) and the Occupational Safety and Health Act (OSHA) apply to all workers, including undocumented immigrants.
-These laws protect workers’ rights to fair wages, safe working conditions, and the right to organize.
+Federal laws, including the Fair Labor Standards Act (FLSA) and the Occupational Safety and Health Act (OSHA), extend protections to all workers, including undocumented immigrants.
+These laws safeguard workers’ rights to fair wages, safe working conditions, and the ability to organize collectively.
+For instance, the FLSA mandates that all workers, regardless of immigration status, must be compensated fairly for their labor.

 Limitations and Challenges